First MELA SCHOOL was built in Anaikot, Kavre in Oct 2012 - April 2013.

 MELA SCHOOLS FOR RURAL NEPAL (previously Bamboo School)

 The design project was first framed up for an international competition 2009 : Open Architecture Challenge organized by American Architecture for Humanity.
 The proposal was based mainly on experience of two Czech architects, Martina Kostnerová and Petr Kostner, who spent half a year in Nepal (2008-09) as volunteer teachers in rural school with Czech-Nepali NGO Namaste Nepal/DCWC-CZ.
 The entry was awarded as one of 8 finalists (out of 400 submissions worldwide).
 Succes in the competition and endorsment from the organisers helped to establish Meem Architecture group and promote the project through an exhibition in January 2010.

 Prior to the first school construction, a monthlong workshop was conducted in rural Nepal at the end of 2010, during which the four founding members of Meem Architecture got some knowledge of working with local bamboo, earth, stone and people and got a clue of the challenge ahead.
 As a result a laundry house for a rural hospital was erected.

 A school campus in Teksing, Kavre was selected for the construction of the initial building, but the final agreement regarding the construction was not reached with the director.
 Another school establishment was later selected for extension.
-In October 2012 construction of the first Bamboo school building begun in Anaikot.
+In October 2012 construction of the first Mela school building begun in Anaikot.